 You get to the site early, so you can have everything ready when the concrete trucks arrive.
 When the first truck gets there, you get to work.
 You check the batch time on the ticket to make sure the concrete isn’t too old, and make a note on your report.
 There are people standing around watching you do your work, waiting to get started -- not very patiently.

 “C’mon, we’ve got work to do,” they tell you, as you move on to check the air.
 You record the results and move on to check and record the w/c ratio.
 They’re still watching you.
 It’s hard to concentrate with people rushing you to do your job.
 You want them to leave you alone, but you can’t hurry too much.
 You put some concrete into the slump cone and verify the slump.
 Once everything checks out you can start making cylinders for compressive strength testing, and the concrete crew can get started on their work.
 You go through this process all morning long, trying to make sure everything’s done right, and all the data recorded.

 After a full morning of concrete work, it’s a relief to grab a sandwich before moving on to the afternoon’s dirt work.
 At the next job site it’s more of the same.
 You’re working hard to make sure everything’s right, while being rushed to get done and get out of the way.
 By the end of the day you’re exhausted.
 You can’t wait to get home and forget about work for awhile.
 You race to the office to drop off your paperwork, and get your weekend of freedom started.

-To learn more about Metafield’s CMT capabilities and how it can help you get results faster and with fewer errors, click HERE.
+Download the brochure to learn more about Metafield's CMT capabilities and how it can help you get results faster and with fewer errors.